starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/common_library.rst

 -   ``x`` of type ``felt``, the first operand.
 -   ``y`` of type ``felt``, the second operand.

-The function returns the arguments:
+The function returns the values:

 -   ``x_and_y`` of type ``felt``, the result of the bitwise ``AND`` operation ``a & b``.
 -   ``x_xor_y`` of type ``felt``, the result of the bitwise ``XOR`` operation ``a ^ b``.